CONSTITUTION AND BYLAWS

 Section 1.
 Committee on Geographic Education: Committee to coordinate Society efforts to improve geographic education at all levels in the State of North Carolina.

 Section 2.
 Publications and Public Relations Committee: Committee to develop and coordinate information exchange within the Society and to publicize geography outside the Society, including publication of the North Carolina Geographer.
 The Editor of the North Carolina Geographer and the Social Media Coordinator will be ex-officio members of this committee.

 Section 3.
 All Standing Committee Members will be appointed by the Steering Committee and shall serve a term of one year.
 Standing Committee Members may be reappointed.

 Section 4.
 Ad hoc committees will be appointed by the Steering Committee when deemed necessary.

 When not otherwise specified in the Constitution, Roberts Rules of Order will be followed.

 Article X - Changes in Constitution

-Changes in the Constitution and By-laws proposed either by the Steering Committee or by petition of 25 Members may be made by affirmative vote of a majority of Members voting in either of two ways: first, at any regular meeting by ballot surface mailed, e-mailed or handed to the Secretary, provided that printed notice of the proposed change was made available æai-l•ed to all members with the call of the meeting; second, by mail ballot at any time, provided that 60 days' notice of the proposed change has been mailed or e-mailed to all Members.
+Changes in the Constitution and By-laws may be proposed either by the Steering Committee or by petition of 25% of Members submitted to the Secretary.
+Proposed change will be made by affirmative vote of a majority of Members, and voting members must represent a quorum.
+Notice of the proposed change must be made available to all members with the call of the business meeting or by posting to appropriate platforms including the Society’s web page at least 60 days' prior to the proposed change.

 Section 1.
 Invitations will be solicited from institutions to serve as local hosts for Annual Meetings.
 An effort will be made to have the meetings rotated from one part of the state to another.